AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 * **Fraction_of_contaminated_signal**: the ratio between the duration of time intervals labeled as anomalies (and subsequently removed) and the total length of the signal.
 * **is_noise**: the result of a quality check via Monte Carlo surrogates (IAAFWT).
 If is_noise is "yes," the EGG features for that channel are not statistically distinguishable from IAAFWT noise.
 * **CV_selection_low_0.5CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
 For this threshold, the maximum DF difference allowed between channels is 0.5 cpm (0.0083 Hz).
 * **CV_selection_low_1CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
-For this threshold, the maximum DF difference allowed between channels is 1 cmp or 0.016 Hz
+For this threshold, the maximum DF difference allowed between channels is 1 cmp or (0.016 Hz).
 * **CV_selection_low_2CPM**: a selection criterion based on Dominant Frequency (DF) coherence across different EGG channels.
-For this threshold, the maximum DF difference allowed between channels is 2 cmp or 0.033 Hz
+For this threshold, the maximum DF difference allowed between channels is 2 cmp or (0.033 Hz).

 All these columns serve as data selection tools.
 For example, if a channel has a *Fraction_of_contaminated_signal* of 0.9, it means that only 10% of the signal is free from anomalies, suggesting the data from this channel should likely be discarded.
 The CV-based selection is provided with three different thresholds; the choice of being more or less conservative is left to the user's discretion.